TheDoomfire/toolbox-javascript/README.md

 This is a toolbox of javascript code that I use in my projects.
 The main goal is having very structured code, classes and functions that is fast to find and easy to use correctly.

+## TODO:

+helper function to grab the type of inputs.
+And nested type of input (if obj, list).
+And string, is it a string or a number?

+MAYBE: also find if its just a regex string?

+find(scope, target)

 ## Why?